 - A Buda boat engine, an engine manufactured by the Buda Marine Engine Company of Illinois that was typically used to power surfboats

 The Museum also has a 26-foot pulling surfboat which is being now being restored.
 Once the26-foot surfboat is delivered from the restorer, the museum will display all the early wooden rescue boats used by the U.S. Life-Saving Service and the U.S. Coast Guard.

 The Museum has a glass enclosed viewing area inside the restored Life-Saving Station boathouse.
 It has one display about the Eagle Harbor station's most famous rescue, the 1913 wreck of the steamer L. C. Waldo.
 The Waldo was wrecked in a November storm off Keweenaw Point.
-Nine Eagle Harbor rescuers were awarded the Life-Saving Service's highest honor, the Gold Medal, for their heroic role in assisting in the rescue of 24 souls and one dog from the Waldo.
-Another display uses a collection of memorabilia to discuss the Marshall family which served both the Portage and Eagle Harbor Life Saving Stations.
+Nine Eagle Harbor and Portage Station rescuers were awarded the Life-Saving Service's highest honor, the Gold Medal, for their heroic role in assisting in the rescue of 24 souls and one dog from the Waldo.
+Additional displays feature the collections of memorabilia of Anthony Glaza and Oscar Marshall family.
+The Marshall family served both the Portage and Eagle Harbor Life Saving Stations..

 Visiting The Eagle Harbor Lifesaving Station

 Hours & Admission - The Life-Saving Museum will be open from 9 am to 6 PM daily from mid-June to early October.There is no admission fee for this museum but a donation is appreciated.